anasnoorr/Property-Price-Predictor/README.md

 This project predicts property prices using a machine learning model built with Scikit-learn and XGBoost.
 It takes inputs like property type, location, city, bedrooms, baths, area, and purpose, and returns an estimated price range.

+Dataset
+The dataset used is from Zameen.com (2023), available on Kaggle, containing 99,500 property listings across various cities in Pakistan.
+It includes both categorical and numerical features relevant to real estate pricing.

 Features Used
 Categorical: property_type, location, city, purpose